Helpful Non-Legal Organizations

-The Texas Workforce Commission administers unemployment benefits, provides special services for people with disabilities to get training and employment, and providing worker/student support services like child care.
+The Texas Workforce Commission administers unemployment benefits, provides special services for people with disabilities to get training and employment, and provides worker and student support services like childcare.

 Texas Education Agency

-For parents and guardians looking for information about Texas schools, finding a school, and enrolling their child,
+For parents and guardians looking for information about Texas schools, finding a school, and enrolling their child in school.

 U.S. Department of Labor